sous-chefs/sql_server/README.md

 Installs SQL Server 2008 R2 Express or SQL Server 2012 Express.

 By default, the cookbook installs SQL Server 2008 R2 Express.
 There are two options to install a different version.

+NOTE: For this recipe to run you must set the node['sql_server']['server_sa_password'] in an environment, role, or wrapper cookbook.

 **Option 1:** From a role, environment, or wrapper cookbook, set `node['sql_server']['version']` to '2008R2' to install SQL Server 2008 R2 Express or '2012' to install SQL Server 2012 Express.